FlatlineMcCoy/flatlinemccoy.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-lists: true  # includes a list of lists items
+lists: false  # includes a list of lists items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page